90 second intro video

 Actionworks: Education company that builds entrepreneurship and innovation programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.

-Minimum Viable Video: Cohort-based course that teaching how to make videos to get customers and create opportunities.
+Minimum Viable Video: Cohort-based course teaching how to make videos to get customers, connections, and capital.

 Coaching: I help founders, engineers, and tech workers become more successful around video and business.